martinsam/cozy-dev-docs/source/clientsideapp.md

 }
 ```

 For simplicity, we re-render the whole array every time it changes.
-So we create a string of HTML with rows and cells and use [innerHTML](https://developer.mozilla.org/fr/docs/Web/API/Element/innertHTML) to display it in our application.
+So we create a string of HTML with rows and cells, and use [innerHTML](https://developer.mozilla.org/fr/docs/Web/API/Element/innertHTML) to display it in our application.

 <aside class="notice">
 This example works better if you do have some contacts in your Cozy database.
 If you haven't done so already, install the Cozy Contacts application from the store on your Cozy and enter some contacts.
 You can import some contacts from google or insert new contacts manually.